apache/systemds/docs/dml-language-reference.md

     94555·3 west·1
     91312·2

-#### tranformdecode
+#### transformdecode

+The <code>transformdecode()</code> function can be used to transform a <code>matrix</code> back into a <code>frame</code>.
+Only recoding, dummy coding and pass-through transformations are reversible and can be used with <code>transformdecode()</code>.
+The transformations binning, missing value imputation, and omit are not reversible and cannot be used with <code>transformdecode()</code>.

-This example takes the outputs from the tranformencode example and reconstructs the original data using the same transformation specification.
+The next example takes the outputs from the [transformencode](dml-language-reference.html#transformencode) example and reconstructs the original data using the same transformation specification.

     F1 = read("/user/ml/homes.csv", data_type="frame", format="csv");
     jspec = read(/user/ml/homes.tfspec_recode2.json, data_type="scalar", value_type="string");